LiewJunTung/FlightSurety/README.md

 * [Web3Js Reference](https://github.com/ethereum/wiki/wiki/JavaScript-API)

 # For Testing
-1. Create a Ganache Workspace, 100 accounts with minimum ether of 10000
+1. Create a Ganache Workspace, 100 accounts with minimum ether of 10000.
+Make sure that the mnemonic is the same as in the truffle.js
 1. Update truffle.js
 1. Update testConfig.js
 1. Update the contract owner in migrations/deploy_contracts
+1. Open a terminal, run `truffle migrate --reset`
+1. Open a terminal tab, run `npm run dapp`
+1. Open a terminal tab, run `npm run server`

 # Rubics
 ## Separation of Concerns, Operational Control and “Fail Fast”